singularis-mzf/doxy_mini_tram/visual_line_number_displays/README.md

  * _Text_ section, shown on the right.
  * _Details_ section, shown below the text section in smaller font.

-The display string advances to the next section when a semicolon or line break (outside a shaped block) is encountered.
+The display string advances to the next section when a semicolon or line break (outside a brace block) is encountered.

 An `advtrains` wagon definition may restrict individual displays to certain sections.
 The other sections are then not shown on these displays.